Skip to main content

 Performance Expectations

+Figures are indicative and vary by endpoint, payload size, and region.
 Latency targets assume you’re staying within your configured RPS limits.
 Sustained over-limit traffic may experience higher latency and eventual rate limiting.

 Keep API keys secure and never commit them to version control.
 Rotate keys regularly for security best practices.